jompero/unit_pathfinder_tira/Documentation/Weekly_report_6.md

 1. Peer review 2 started.

 ## 21.2
-1. Peer review 2 continued and returned.
+1. Peer review 2 continued and returned

+## 22.2
+1. Improvements based on Peer review 2.
+1. Trying to fix JPS issue where it hangs when there is no path between start and end.

 ## Hours
 Day | Hours